jomaora/tek-cucumber-js/PITCHME.md

 This files are normally found in a 'features' directory:
 - A Feature contains a list of scenarios: concrete example that illustrates a business rule.
-- Every scenario consists of a list of steps, which must start with one of the keywords Given, When, Then, But or And.

 #VSLIDE